dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/identity-resolution.md

 # Identity Resolution in EF Core

 A <xref:Microsoft.EntityFrameworkCore.DbContext> can only track one entity instance with any given primary key value.
 This means multiple instances of an entity with the same key value must be resolved to a single instance.
 This is called "identity resolution".
-Identity resolution ensures EF Core is tracking a consistent graph with no ambiguities about the relationships or property values of the entities.
+Identity resolution ensures Entity Framework Core (EF Core) is tracking a consistent graph with no ambiguities about the relationships or property values of the entities.

 > [!TIP]
-> This document assumes that entity states and the basics of EF core change tracking are understood.
+> This document assumes that entity states and the basics of EF Core change tracking are understood.
 See [Change Tracking in EF Core](xref:core/change-tracking/index) for more information on these topics.

 > [!TIP]
 > You can run and debug into all the code in this document by [downloading the sample code from GitHub](https://github.com/dotnet/EntityFramework.Docs/tree/master/samples/core/ChangeTracking/IdentityResolutionInEFCore).